5.4.1. Background and Sources: PAHs

 5.4.8.
 Summary: PAHs

 Portions of the LSJR appear to still be recovering from severe creosote contamination from the 1980s, but there are likely to be additional petroleum and combustion sources.
 The PAHs occur at levels that may be problematic in some areas, and there continues to be widespread contamination.
-Near the port in the north main stem, the combined impacts from power plants, shipping, and the maritime industry are likely to cause this region to continue to be the most heavily impacted by PAHs into the future.
+Near the port in the north mainstem, the combined impacts from power plants, shipping, and the maritime industry are likely to cause this region to continue to be the most heavily impacted by PAHs into the future.
 There is direct evidence that these compounds reside in consumable organisms in the river in that area.
-There is a possible rise of PAHs in the southern main stem portion of the river, which may be beginning to suffer the same stress from urban impact that the north main stem experiences.
+There is a possible rise of PAHs in the southern mainstem portion of the river, which may be beginning to suffer the same stress from urban impact that the north mainstem experiences.
 In summary, PAHs in the LSJR are likely to be a significant source of stress to sediment-dwelling organisms, despite their overall decline since the 1980s.
 A drop in the release of PAHs into the region by industries since 2001 may affect a gradual improvement in the next few years if the emission rates remain stable or decrease.
 In the previous report, the STATUS of PAHs in sediments was unsatisfactory while the TREND in the north marine/estuarine section was improving, and the TREND in the south fresh water section was worsening.
 The STATUS and TREND of PAHs in this year’s report were not updated because of lack of data.